A time splitting method for the three-dimensional linear Pauli equation: Analysis of the method

 \subsection{Stability analysis}

-We begin by studying the stability of the scheme.
 Consider the discrete $\ell^2$ norm and the $L^2$ norm for functions given by:

 where $\UU_i$ denotes the vector of coefficients $U_i(x_{\jj}) = U_i\left(\frac{j_1 L_1}{N_1},\frac{j_2 L_2}{N_2},\frac{j_3 L_3}{N_3}\right)$.
 The $i$ index is added here to denote that these norms are defined for spinor components as opposed to the 2-spinor itself.
 The total 2-spinor norm in question is the sum of the two spinor component norms.
-For the sake of simplicity we assume the potentials (and hence also the magnetic field) to be time-independent, so that analytic solutions for the potential and the coupling steps are available for all time.
+For the sake of simplicity we assume the potentials to be time-independent, so that analytic solutions for the potential and the coupling steps are available for all time.\\ In the following three lemmas we state three auxilliary results for the proof of stability of Algorithm \ref{algorithm}.